-Except as provided below, Exchange staff shall serve the member organization or covered person with such notice in accordance with Rule 9134.
-A copy of a notice under this Rule that is served on a covered person associated with a member organization also shall be served on such member organization.
-When counsel for the member organization or covered person, or other person authorized to represent others under Rule 9141 agrees to accept service of such notice, then Exchange staff may serve notice on counsel or other person authorized to represent others under Rule 9141 as specified in Rule 9134.
+Except as provided below, Regulatory Staff shall serve the member organization or covered person with such notice in accordance with Rule 9134.
+A copy of a notice under this Rule that is served on a covered person associated with a member organization or ATP Holder also shall be served on such member organization or ATP Holder.
+When counsel for the member organization, covered person, or other person authorized to represent others under Rule 9141 agrees to accept service of such notice, then Regulatory Staff may serve notice on counsel or other person authorized to represent others under Rule 9134.